-Physical Requirements: Participants must be in good physical condition, and comfortable touring for long distances and carrying their own backcountry packs.
+Physical Requirements: Participants must be in excellent physical condition, and comfortable touring for long distances and carrying their own backcountry packs.
 Tours from the yurts will typically offer 400-1000m in vertical gain, to maximum elevations of around 3,600m.

 Get acquainted with the amazing terrain accessible from the Jalpak Tash Yurts:

 Village Stay: All of our yurt-based courses begin with an overnight in our partner family’s home.
 The homestay experience includes an amazing traditional dinner, comfortable sleeping arrangements, and breakfast before we begin our tour to the yurts the next morning.

 Good Food…And Lots Of It: That’s right, courses are fully catered.
 Our local partners will accompany the group to host, cook, clean, and manage yurt chores.

 40 Tribes Travelers